Hospital-Acquired Condition Reduction Program

 - Clostridium difficile Infection (CDI)

-CMS sends confidential Hospital-Specific Reports (HSRs) to hospitals.
+Each year, CMS sends hospitals confidential Hospital-Specific Reports (HSRs) that contain detailed program information and calculations for them to review.
 CMS gives hospitals 30 days to review their HAC Reduction Program data, submit questions about the calculation of their results, and request corrections to the scoring.

-Following the Scoring Calculations Review and Corrections period, CMS will publicly report hospitals’ HAC Reduction Program data on Hospital Compare in January 2020.
+After the Scoring Calculations Review and Correction period, CMS publicly reports hospitals’ HAC Reduction Program data on the Provider Data Catalog website.

-Note: The HAC Reduction Program is a separate and distinct program from the Hospital-Acquired Conditions Present on Admission Indicator (HAC POA) program established by the Deficit Reduction Act (DRA) of 2005.
-For more information on the DRA HAC POA program refer to /Medicare/Medicare-Fee-for-Service-Payment/HospitalAcqCond/index.
+Note: The HAC Reduction Program is a separate and distinct program from the Hospital-Acquired Conditions Present on Admission Indicator (HAC POA) provision established by the Deficit Reduction Act (DRA) of 2005.
+More information on the DRA HAC POA provision is available at http://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/HospitalAcqCond/index.html.